Independent Prescribing (Short Course) / Course details

-Our Independent Prescribing course will enable pharmacists and NMC registrants to take on the role of an independent prescriber in their area of practice.
+Our Independent Prescribing course enables pharmacists and NMC registrants to take on the role of an independent prescriber in their area of practice.

-In addition, you must undertake 90 hours of learning in practice with your Designated Prescribing Practitioner or Practice Assessor/Practice Supervisor.
-Please see Appendix A/B of the nomination pack (Word, 147KB) for details of roles and responsibilities.
+You must also undertake 90 hours of learning in practice with your Designated Prescribing Practitioner or Practice Assessor/Practice Supervisor.
+Please see Appendix A/B of the nomination pack (PDF, 996KB) for details of roles and responsibilities.

-- enable you to successfully meet the standards set out by the General Pharmaceutical Council (GPhC) and the Nursing & Midwifery Council (NMC), allowing you to apply for registration to practise as an independent prescriber;
+- enable you to successfully meet the standards set out by the General Pharmaceutical Council (GPhC)/Nursing & Midwifery Council (NMC), allowing you to request annotation as an independent prescriber;

 - produce competent prescribers who can provide safe, effective and evidence-based prescribing to address the needs of patients in practice;

-- enable pharmacists, nurses and midwives to develop the skills, knowledge and attributes required for safe and effective prescribing practice;
+- enable pharmacists, nurses and midwives to develop the knowledge, skills and behaviours required for safe and effective prescribing practice;

 - help you to develop a systematic, evidence-based and reflective approach to prescribing practice;

-- identify your own learning needs, develop as a critically reflective practitioner and advance your own learning to sustain continuing professional development, and work at the forefront of your profession.
+- support you to identify your own learning needs, develop as a critically reflective practitioner and advance your own learning to sustain continuing professional development, and work at the forefront of your profession.

 Additional course information